Welcome to McMaster University’s ‘Quick Start’ website. By following these steps, you will be better prepared for your September arrival.

 #Mission2Mac – @Students_Alumni

 Mission2Mac is a program hosted by the McMaster Alumni Association and provides incoming students and their families with the opportunity to have their questions answered before arriving on campus in the fall.

 Mission2Mac will come to you!
-In the Summer of 2013, in addition to our online program, we will be holding social events in cities near you.
+In the summer of 2014, in addition to our online program, we will be holding social events in cities near you.
 These events will allow you to not only meet and interact with classmates but also with upper years who have been in your shoes.

 Whether you are looking to compete at an elite level on one of our varsity teams, or just want to have fun playing intramurals and working out at the Pulse (our fitness centre), the Athletics & Recreation department has something for everyone.
 Find out how to purchase your Pulse membership before starting classes in September.

 Similar to a high school student council, the MSU (or McMaster Students Union Inc.) is the representative/governing body for all full-time undergraduate students at McMaster.
 It supports and administers more than 250+ cultural, academic and social issues clubs on campus.
 It also operates one of our campus pubs 1280, the Union Market convenience store, and a number of other services.
 As a full time student, you automatically become a member of the MSU.
 For a complete listing of student clubs, please visit the MSU’s recognized club listing.

 Your success is at the core of the services and programs offered by the Student Success Centre at McMaster University.
 Our long-standing commitment will support you from the summer prior to your first year to 5 years after graduation in the areas of student orientation, academic skills, leadership, service-learning, volunteerism, educational planning, employment and career transition.

 With five libraries across campus, there is sure to be one that fits you the best.
 State-of-the art facilities and friendly staff will make researching that first university paper just a little less stressful.
 Check out their website for great information on how to take advantage of all of their resources and services.